andresviaud/unplug/README.md

 ## Data Storage

-All data is stored in browser localStorage:
+All data is stored in browser localStorage (device-specific):
-- `unplug_checkins` - Check-in history
+- `unplug_checkins` - Check-in history with dates (YYYY-MM-DD format)
-- `unplug_challenges` - Challenge completions
+- `unplug_challenges` - Challenge completions with dates
-- `unplug_stats` - XP, streaks, and stats
+- `unplug_stats` - XP, streaks, and last completion date

+**Date Tracking**: All entries automatically include the date (ISO format: YYYY-MM-DD) for accurate time-based tracking.
+You can view your check-in history sorted by date, and streaks are calculated based on consecutive days.

 ## Design